NAYANTHEJ-S/GHS-KAVILUMPARA-/README.md

 # GHS-KAVILUMPARA-
 This is a website for school
+Nayanthej.S
 <!DOCTYPE html>
 <html lang="ml">
 <head>